 If you go too fast you might just spend that money too fast thinking that you can fill it up later (again).
 For example, if you’ve decided to save 100, divide it into 5 portions.

-Building a rainy day account is essential, but it’s more than building a saving account with money in it to secure your future.
+Building a rainy day account is essential, but it’s more than building a savings account with money in it to secure your future.

 It’s the process that’s more valuable.
-The process to save money and build a money-saving habit that will not only help you to grow financially, it will also teach you a lot.
+The process of saving money and building a money-saving habit will not only help you to grow financially, but it will also teach you a lot.

 Once you learn to save, you won’t spend on unnecessary things anymore.

 If you’re an avid reader of this blog, you know how important an emergency fund is in your life.